e6a5/word-of-the-day/README.md

 ### hierarchy /ˈhaɪərɑːrki/ (noun)

 She's quite high up in the management hierarchy. -> a system, especially in a society or an organization, in which people are organized into different levels of importance from highest to lowest

+### vault /vɔːlt/ (verb)

+Definition: to jump over an object in a single movement, using your hands or a pole to push you

+Example: vault over something She vaulted over the gate and ran up the path.

+vault something to vault a fence